Are The Bumps On The Back Of Your Head Acne?

 Anytime you shave anywhere, you can get ingrown hairs.
 Ingrown hairs start off barely-noticeable, but if left untreated can make their presence known.
 What’s worse, the back of your head is often irritated by hats and shirt collars.
 This allows bacteria to join the party.
 Due to you not having eyes back there, it’s easy to develop a pretty serious problem without even knowing about it.

 Folliculitis are inflamed bumps after shaving.
 Acne Keloidalis is untreated or mistreated folliculitis that is now infected with bacteria and other fun things.

 Next, get thee to a dermatologist.
-Acne creams for the face are way too harsh for the back of your head.
+Neutrogina and acne products for the face are way too harsh for the back of your head.
 You can't use them.
 Instead, you need acne medication.
-These are essentially antibiotics that are targeted for common skin bacteria.
+These are antibiotics that are targeted for common skin bacteria.
 They'll kill the bacteria that is causing your ingrown hair bumps to become inflamed and gross.
 Once the bumps calm down, your body can heal itself.